domiyanyue/my_notes/move_semantics_rvalue_reference.md

 (a * 2) = 3;
 ```

-It's almost too obvious that the above code make no sense.
+It's almost too obvious that the above code makes no sense.
 Why?
 The expression on the left sides `3` and `(a * 2)` don't have identifiable memory locations (which by definition makes them rvalues).
 Therefore they are illegal statements.
 Rvalues are temporary results of expressions, 'temporary' means you can't locate(or use) them after this statement.
 If you compile them, you will get errors:

 ```
 main.cpp:12:9: error: lvalue required as left operand of assignment